 How to Deregister in Germany – Ultimate Guide

-If you are leaving Germany and moving to another country, then you must deregister.
+If you are leaving Germany and move to another country, then you must deregister.
 The deregistration (Abmeldung) of your residence can also be done after you have left.
-Ideally, though, you prepare everything a few weeks before your departure.
+Ideally, you prepare everything a few weeks before your departure though.

-There is a lot of confusing information about German deregistration online.
+A lot of confusing information about German deregistration can be found online.

-Before we start, here are some words you may find useful:
+Before we start, here are some vocabulary words you may find useful:

 Abmeldung – deregistration or de-registration;

-Bürgeramt or Einwohnermeldeamt – Citizen Office or registration office or municipal office
+Bürgeramt or Einwohnermeldeamt – citizen’s office or registration office or municipal office

 Table of Content (ToC)

-How do I know that I can rely on the answers provided in this guide?
+How do I know if I can rely on the answers provided in this guide?

-The answers in this guide are based on the experiences of +15.7500 previous users, and personal interviews conducted with German officials in 16 different registration offices all over Germany (last updated in June 2020).
-We support expats since 2014.
+The answers in this guide are based on the experience of +15,750 previous users and personal interviews conducted with German officials in 16 different citizen’s offices all over Germany (last updated in June 2020).
+We successfully support expats since 2014.

-We also have colleagues users feeding us with live information about changes in bureaucratic procedures all the time.
+We also have a broad network of colleagues who provide us with up-to-date information about changes in the bureaucratic procedures or local differences frequently.

-Of course, there is no guarantee for anything when it comes to the German ‘living organ’ called bureaucracy.
-That’s why we offer you our money-back-guarantee.
+Of course, there is little guarantee for anything when it comes to the ‘living organ’ called German bureaucracy.
+That’s why we offer our money-back guarantee.
 Please contact us anytime on www.deregistration.de.

 Who must deregister (abmelden)?